University life isn’t just about books. King’s has a diverse selection of clubs, societies and organizations for you to join and enjoy.

 Publication celebrating the creative talent of the King’s community.

-King’s and Dal’s debate society.
-Our debaters take part in tournaments across Canada, the northeastern US, and internationally.
+We’re a King’s and Dal debate society.
+Our debaters compete at tournaments across Canada, the Northeastern US, and internationally.

 A historically women-run, non-profit charity organization that hosts fundraisers for local HRM-based charities.

 The Watch is the only news publication on campus that is funded, written, and produced by students.
 For almost 30 years the magazine has been keeping the student body up to date on events both on and off campus, and covering the major stories regarding students and faculty here at King’s.